Xinyu-Wang99/at-risk-students-case-study/README.md

 ## Project Overview

-This project analyzes student academic performance using data analytics and machine learning to identify students at risk before the end of the semester.
+Early identification of students at academic risk allows schools to provide timely support before poor performance becomes irreversible.

-Starting from a real business problem in the education domain, the project combines exploratory data analysis (EDA), predictive modeling, and business insights to support early intervention and resource allocation.
+This case study applies business analytics and machine learning to predict at-risk students before the end of the semester.
+Through exploratory data analysis, predictive modeling, and business interpretation, the project demonstrates how data can support educational decision-making and improve resource allocation.

-Rather than focusing only on model accuracy, the project emphasizes how data can support practical decision-making for school administrators.
+Rather than pursuing the highest possible model accuracy, the focus is on generating insights that school administrators can use in practice.

 ---

 ## Business Problem

-Schools often identify struggling students only after the final exam, leaving little opportunity for timely intervention.
+Schools often identify struggling students only after final grades are released, leaving little opportunity for effective intervention.

-This project aims to answer an important business question:
+This project addresses the following business question:

-> Can we identify students who are at risk before the end of the semester so that schools can provide timely support?
+> **Can students at risk be identified before the end of the semester so that schools can provide timely support?**

-The goal is not simply to build a predictive model, but to help decision-makers allocate educational resources more effectively.
+Instead of building a model for prediction alone, the goal is to help decision-makers allocate educational resources earlier and more effectively.

 ---